Rachael vs. Guy: Celebrity Cook-Off

 Rachael vs. Guy: Celebrity Cook-Off is an American cooking competition series that premiered on Food Network on January 1, 2012.
-The series pits Team Captains Rachael Ray and Guy Fieri against each other in determining who is the best cooking mentor toward their team of four celebrities.
+The series puts Team Captains Rachael Ray and Guy Fieri against each other in determining who is the best cooking mentor toward their team of four celebrities.
 Each week, one celebrity will be eliminated, with the "last star standing" winning a $50,000.00 cash donation toward their charity.
 The series premiere earned 3.524 million viewers, and a rating of 1.1; it ranked 3rd overall in the cable ratings that night.
 The second season premiered on January 6, 2013, the third season on January 13, 2014.

 Season One

 Participating celebrities

 In the premiere episode, Guy & Rachael played "roshambo" to determine who would pick first for their teams.
 Guy won (paper beating rock) and chose first.
 Here are how the teams were chosen, and what charity each celebrity was supporting: